 Dear Friends and Partners, Harambee students excel academically compared with their peers from the same demographic.
 The typical student at Harambee achieves well above the national average.
-And the average Eighth Grade student over the past three years has finished their career at Harambee prepared for High School in the 81st percentile in Mathematics and the 65th percentile in Reading.
-This school year we are privileged to have 134 students enrolled in Kindergarten through Eighth Grade at Harambee Christian School.
+And the average Eighth Grade student over the past three years has finished their career at Harambee prepared for High School in the 98th percentile in Mathematics and the 85th percentile in Reading.
+This school year we are privileged to have 131 students enrolled in Kindergarten through Eighth Grade at Harambee Christian School.
 We value each student and provide each with an exceptional education that focuses on academic excellence, character development and spiritual growth.
-Many Harambee students are eligible for an Ohio EdChoice Voucher, which covers a portion of their $6,000 annual tuition.
+Many Harambee students are eligible for an Ohio EdChoice Voucher, which covers a portion of their $6,540 annual tuition.
 The Harambee Scholarship Fund provides the remaining funds needed to ensure each student receives an excellent education.
 Thanks to the generosity of Xenos Christian Fellowship and many more »